xmtp/xmtp-dot-org/docs/dev-concepts/architectural-overview.md

 5. Uses the shared secret from the key material to create an encryption key to decrypt Amal’s message and present it to Bola.

-#### How client apps determine whether to use the V1 or V2 message relay flow
+#### Rules for using V1 or V2 topics and flows

-Here's a diagram that shows how a client app determines whether to use XMTP V1 or V2 topics and flows.
+Here's a diagram that shows how a client app supporting XMTP V2 determines whether it must use V2 or V1 topics and flows to send a message:

 ![Diagram showing a client app interacting with topics in the XMTP V2 network with the goal of delivering messages to a user named Bola.](./img/v1-or-v2-flow.png) <!--source file: https://www.figma.com/file/1jasKMIn5sAL4855eTwgIm/xmtp-architectural-overview?node-id=738%3A2120-->